druce/AInewsbot/README.md

 - Use the provided `dotenv.txt` as a scaffold for your `.env` file.
 - For basic operation, only `OPENAI_API_KEY` is required.
+- Google Cloud, ElevenLabs recommended for podcast generation.
-- Other supported keys (optional, for advanced features and previous experiments): News APIs, LangSmith, Google Cloud, YouTube upload, Anthropic Claude, ElevenLabs, Perplexity, Pinecone, Reddit, etc.
+- Other supported keys (optional, for advanced features and previous experiments): News APIs, LangSmith, YouTube upload, Anthropic Claude, Perplexity, Pinecone, Reddit, etc.

 Example `.env` (minimal):